How Hotel Sale Leasebacks Work

 It’s a Win-Win

-Sale-leasebacks are a good strategy for certain hotel developers who want to cash out early: They get no recourse under the lease, and the buyout is at a fairly high level (between 90-100 percent) of the fair market value of the hotel.
+Sale-leasebacks are a good strategy for certain hotel developers who want to cash out early.
+The buyout is at 100 percent of the fair market value of the hotel.
 These deals also provide an opportunity for a buyer looking to keep a hotel’s managers in place, and to also get a return on the leasehold.

 The deal, from a real estate standpoint, is relatively straightforward.
-The sale includes a transfer of title and then a leaseback to the existing seller as a tenant under a master lease.
-For the Hyatt deal, a tax credit structure required a master sublease to the entity, although this is not necessary for every sale-leaseback.
-That gets collapsed after the tax credit period burns off and that master sublease gets terminated.
+The sale includes a transfer of title and then a leaseback to the existing seller as a tenant.

 In this structure, the structure stays basically the same with the management company agreement and the franchise agreement staying in place.
 They aren’t affected by the sale, and the seller becomes a lessee under the long-term leaseback…At the end of the deal, if you look at the real estate, the operation looks almost exactly the same as before the sale.